green-fox-academy/basic-spring-project/README.md

 ### Start New Feature/Bugfix

-In order to minimise later merge conflicts always open feature branch from most recent state of `dev`.
+In order to minimise later merge conflicts always open feature branch from most recent state of `development`.

-- `git checkout dev`
+- `git checkout development`
 - `git pull`
 - `git checkout -b <branch_name>`

 ### Update Feature Branch

-This is usual to have an update on `dev` while you are working on your feature/bugfix and this is recommended to update your branch to keep consistency of your code.
+This is usual to have an update on `development` while you are working on your feature/bugfix and this is recommended to update your branch to keep consistency of your code.
 You can do this in 2 ways.

 [`git merge` vs `git rebase`](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)